oracle/terraform-provider-oci/website/docs/r/apigateway_deployment.html.markdown

 						* `if_exists` - If a header with the same name already exists in the request, OVERWRITE will overwrite the value, APPEND will append to the existing value, or SKIP will keep the existing value.
 						* `name` - The case-insensitive name of the header.
 This name must be unique across transformation policies.
 						* `values` - A list of new values.
 Each value can be a constant or may include one or more expressions enclosed within ${} delimiters.
+			* `response_cache_store` - Base policy for how a response from a backend is cached in the Response Cache.
+				* `time_to_live_in_seconds` - Sets the number of seconds for a response from a backend being stored in the Response Cache before it expires.
+				* `type` - Type of the Response Cache Store Policy.
 * `state` - The current state of the deployment.
 * `time_created` - The time this resource was created.
 An RFC3339 formatted datetime string.
 * `time_updated` - The time this resource was last updated.
 An RFC3339 formatted datetime string.